-I will give thanks to your name for your unfailing love and faithfulness, because your promises are backed by all the honor of your name.
+I will give thanks to Your name for Your unfailing love and faithfulness, because Your promises are backed by all the honor of Your name (Psalm 138:2, NLT).

 Friend to Friend

 I love money-back guarantees.
 We once bought a car to replace a van that had 125,000 miles on it.
 Our first vacation in the new car was a disaster.
-We began having trouble the very first day.
-On our way home, we stopped in four different cities, trying to find a mechanic who could repair the car.
+We began having trouble the very first day of our trip.
+We stopped in four different cities, trying to find a mechanic who could repair the car.
 No one could explain or even find the problem.
-Needless to say, we were not happy campers.
+We were not happy campers!
 But when we returned home and contacted the dealership, we were told that because of the guarantee on the car, we could get our money back or trade it in for another one.
 Loved.
 It.

 I know life can be hard.
 Some of you are in so much pain that it is hard to breathe.
-But God knows where you are and what you are going through – and you really can trust Him.
+Please know this!
+God knows exactly where you are and what you are going through – and you really can trust Him.
 The apostle Paul had a firm grip on this truth when he wrote these words:

-Paul understood and lived by the truth that God is constantly at work in and around us, monitoring every step we take.
+Paul lived by the truth that God is constantly at work around us, monitoring every step we take.
 Paul examined every circumstance, understanding that it had already passed through His Father’s hands with His permission.
 God came through for Paul, and He will come through for you.

 Are you ready?
-Because this truth can slam into your heart and mind and, if you let it, will change the way you see every trial from this moment on!
+Because this truth can slam into your heart and mind and will change the way you see trials from this moment on – if you let it!

-Gratitude not only brings contentment, it brings perseverance and produces strength.
+Gratitude not only brings contentment, but it also creates perseverance and produces strength.
 God entrusts trials to us, giving us the opportunity to choose gratitude.
-It is easy to practice gratitude when the seas are calm and the skies are clear.
 The real test of gratitude is when it makes absolutely no logical sense for us to be grateful.